lmullen/jsr/_source/issues/vol16/dupont.markdown

 ...

-**Editor's Note**: Prior to her appointment as book review editor with JSR, Carolyn Dupont had been assigned Stephen Haynes's *The Last Segregated Hour* to review.
+**Editor's Note**: Prior to her appointment as book review editor with *JSR*, Carolyn Dupont had been assigned Stephen Haynes's *The Last Segregated Hour* to review.
 Her own work on white Christians in Mississippi during the Civil Rights era made her a good choice for Art Remillard, who served as our book review editor.
 Since Haynes had been